pclubiitk/pclub-website/_posts/2025-07-29-graphics-roadmap.md

 Vulkan generally tends to be more hardcore and is really hard to write manually.
 It was never implemented for macOS and instead depends on translation layers like moltenVK.
 -   Metal: Apple's graphics API for macOS and iOS.
-Apple's own [Metal documentation](https://developer.apple.com/metal/) are the primary resources.
+Apple's own [Metal documentation](https://developer.apple.com/metal/) is the primary resource.
 Only works for macOS.
 -   WebGPU: An emerging API aiming to bring modern graphics capabilities to the web.
 The [WebGPU specification](https://gpuweb.github.io/gpuweb/) and [sotrh's learn-wgpu tutorial](https://www.google.com/search?q=https://github.com/sotrh/learn-wgpu%3E) are recommended.